-The CCS is responsible for the development of the Person-Centered Plan with the participant, his or her desginated representative, and the individual's chosen team.
+The CCS is responsible for the development of the Person-Centered Plan with the participant, his or her legal or authorized representative, and the individual's chosen team.
 The individual is provided the option to direct and manage the planning process, which the CCS facilitates.